 between the employment and the injury.
 In Van Wessem, the

-indicated that his employment was not a factor, let alone a
+employment was not a factor, let alone a substantial contributing

 The content of this article is intended to provide a general

 guide to the subject matter.
 Specialist advice should be sought